 The good news here for guys is instead of guessing when is the right moment to kiss her you can just say (slowly, calmly, eye contact and sat side by side if you can): ‘Can I kiss you now?’ or ‘I feel like I want to kiss you now’. (wait on her response to number 2!)
 And trust me said in the right way when you and the woman are both getting the feels this is hot!

 4. Clumsy and sincere is better than a polished rendition of a YouTube video.

 A major error of thinking in how to approach women is that women want (and in fact will only respond to) a ‘perfect’ approach.
-Funnily enough women are not automated approach assessment bots (that slap you if you get it wrong).
+Funnily enough, women have not automated approach assessment bots (that slap you if you get it wrong).
 Women will respond better to a man who they feel is being sincere, makes them feel comfortable and that they can trust him.
-Often this is best communicated when you stumble over a few words and showcase how you are not going pro at approaching women, but in fact really felt like you wanted to connect with the woman in front of you.
+Often this is best communicated when you stumble over a few words and showcase how you are not going pro at approaching women but felt like you wanted to connect with the woman in front of you.

 5. Be open to women approaching you

 I believe people meeting one another has always been a two-way process.
 Women are not just passive recipients.
 Now a woman’s ‘way’ of being proactive may have traditionally been to give you eye contact, smile and drop a handkerchief.
 On my women’s dating workshops I go into a little bit more detail than this 😉 So if a woman approaches a man, can we be encouraging of this.
 This shouldn’t raise the gallingly sexist commentary ‘well if she’s approached him, just imagine how many other guys she’s done that too.’